 I recently sat for 9 long hours on a plane.
 I read a really good book from start to finish, but 9 hours is a long time to be sat on your backside, especially following 3 hours bottom numbing in the departure lounge, and 90 minutes of inactivity on public transport getting to the airport in the first place.
-So imagine my dismay when on landing we are told we have to remain in our seats while the police come on board to deal with some passengers who had misbehaved during our flat.
+So imagine my dismay when on landing we are told we have to remain in our seats while the police come on board to deal with some passengers who had misbehaved during our flight.

 Around 40 minutes and 8 police officers later, a frail ‘old’ woman who looked to be about 4 foot 10 was escorted off the plane along with about 4 or 5 others who all looked a bit dishevelled and sheepish.
 We were then allowed to go.